raminjafary/k8s-app/README.md

-# A template for k8s workflow
+# Multi apps with k8s